Updated May 2021

 The average Sales vs. List Price percentage has declined significantly to the lowest levels since 2012.
 They are now in the 2-3% range compared to 10-15% in 2017-18.

 Final sales price vs. List price varies significantly by number of days on market.
 Homes selling during the first two weeks on market typically sell for over list, while homes on the market typically sell for under list.
 Buyers should plan on paying 5-10% over list in order to compete for the more desirable listings.
+Sellers should beware of pricing too high, resulting in extended days on market and selling for below list.
 Note: this is using the current list price, which may be after a price reduction.

 The number of Active Listings was significantly higher in 2019 to the highest levels seen since 2012.
 This reflects the decrease in the number of Closed Sales.